encode/django-rest-framework/docs/api-guide/pagination.md

 ## Using your custom pagination serializer

-To have your custom pagination serializer be used by default use the `DEFAULT_PAGINATION_SERIALIZER_CLASS` setting:
+To have your custom pagination serializer be used by default, use the `DEFAULT_PAGINATION_SERIALIZER_CLASS` setting:

     REST_FRAMEWORK = {
         'DEFAULT_PAGINATION_SERIALIZER_CLASS':